-From adaptive horseback riding and cycling to indoor climbing, aquatics and more, sign up today to enjoy a world of autumn recreation for all ages and abilities.
+From adaptive snowboarding, alpine and Nordic skiing to indoor climbing, equestrian, aquatics and more, sign up today to enjoy a world of winter recreation for all ages and abilities.
 Be sure to check out our camps and family activities!
 Register today.

 Nicole Roundy was 8 years old when she lost her leg to cancer.
 It wasn’t long before a young Roundy began to push the limits and chase adrenaline.
 Now, two decades and lot of bumps and bruises later, Roundy is breaking barriers and making history.
 She is competing on USA’s first-ever Paralympic Snowboarding Team in […]Read More 0

 Alpine athletes have seen great difficulty on the slopes with the changing conditions, warm weather, and rain.
 Though the conditions have been less than ideal, athletes with ties to the National Ability Center continue to show the drive to compete at the highest odds.
 Stephani Victor was hoping to repeat, and possibly surpass, her success […]Read More 0

 With the help of volunteers and instructors, we are able to provide high quality and affordable swimming lessons and any necessary adaptive equipment.

 Archers learn equipment terminology, proper shooting form and aligning techniques.
 If you have always wanted to try archery, this is the place.